Nuitka/Nuitka/Developer_Manual.rst

 case one branch has a return statement and the other not, the merging of the constraint collection must consider it by not taking any knowledge from such branch at all.

-If all branches of a conditional statement return, that has have an optimization to discover that, and remove the following statements as well.
+If all branches of a conditional statement return, that is discovered, and leads to removing statements after it as dead code.

 .. note::